UGA Study Abroad: Australia, Fiji, and New Zealand

 The 1000, 3000, and 4000 level courses are for undergraduate students and 5000 and 6000 level courses are for graduates and honors students.
 Any of the following course prefixes can be selected: ANTH (Anthropology), ECOL (Ecology), FANR (Forestry and Natural Resources), GEOG (Geography), INTL (International Affairs), NRRT (Natural Resources Recreation and Tourism), PEDB (Physical Education), RLST (Recreation and Leisure Studies).

 Program cost includes all accommodations, field excursions, cultural events, supplemental health insurance, in-country ground transportation, electronic course reading packet, and many meals.
-Tuition (HOPE applies and out-of-state or non-UGA students pay in-state tuition) and airfare (optional group rate, departing and returning to Los Angeles, available at ~$2500 including fees and taxes – more details are forthcoming) are additional (we also strongly recommend purchasing trip cancellation insurance for this ticket at approximately $33).
-(Must pay deposit by November 20, 2013 for this group fare.)
+Tuition (HOPE applies and out-of-state or non-UGA students pay in-state tuition) and airfare (optional group rate, departing and returning to Los Angeles, available at $2561 including fees and taxes; click here for details) are additional (we also strongly recommend purchasing trip cancellation insurance for this ticket at approximately $25).
+(Must pay deposit by December 6, 2013 for this group fare.)

 Click on the small photos below to enlarge